tomysaman/karabiner_complex_modifications/readme.md

 # My rules

 ## tomy_base.json
-Defines the base rules that useful for any kind of keyboards.
+Defines the base rules that are useful for any keyboard layouts.

 ![Base rules](assets/keyboard-layout-editor-base.jpg)